 “You know that I will pay you handsomely for your rags, Rolf.
 Just get me some damn clothing.”

 I half-walked, half-ran down the road leading into the city.
-I did not want to sprint, which would have gotten me to the Cathedral quicker.
-I was, after all, a pudgy oaf.
-I knew my limitations when it came to my physical abilities.
-Looking a sweaty wreck in front of the mocking gaze of the citizenry as I took the Yellow would be bad enough, but moistening the flesh around my groin with overexertion would only bring the odour back.
-I hadn’t had time for a bath and I was already late.
+I did not want to sprint, which would have seen me arrive at the Cathedral quicker.
+I was, after all, still a pudgy oaf.
+I knew my limitations, not the least of all when it came to my physical abilities.
+Appearing a sweaty wreck in front of the mocking gaze of the citizenry as I took the Yellow would be bad enough, but moistening the flesh around my groin with overexertion would only bring the odour back.
+I had not had time for a bath and I was already late.
 Besides, Rolf’s breeches bound the meat of my legs tight.
-I could no more run than I could hit Eric Wellan with my sword.
+I could no more run than I could land a decent blow with my sword.

-As the dirt of the outskirts turned to the cobblestones of the city proper, I thought about my father.
-Without a doubt would be angry to see his second-born dressed in the ill-fitting dress of a tavernkeep at this holy ceremony, even more furious to learn that it was because I had made a filthy mess of my own garb.
+As I passed through the main gate and the dirt of the outskirts turned to the cobblestones of Isha proper, I thought about my father.
+He would not be amused to see his second-born clad in the ill-fitting dress of a tavernkeep at this pomp-laden ceremony, even more furious to learn that it was because I had made a filthy mess of my own garb.
 I vowed to keep that detail hidden from the man, if I could.
 Thankfully, this was also a day of pride for him, something that might blind him further to the truth of his wastrel son.
-I would almost certainly escape his lashes, even though he was certain to have comments about my appearance.
-Rolf’s shirt and jerkin did not fit down my torso, leaving a stretch of belly poking out like a thin roll of bread.
+I would almost certainly escape his lashes, even though he was doubtless to have comments about my appearance.
+Rolf’s shirt and jerkin did not fit down my torso, leaving a stretch of belly poking out like a thin roll of unbaked bread.

 Thoughts of bread reminded me that my stomach was churning with bile.
 I needed to eat.
-Fortunately, a portly baker had just set up his table along the cobbles of Roan Street, just minutes away from the Cathedral.
-Stopping a few feet away to retch into the gutter, I snatched up a couple of sizable brioches, flipped the man payment, and asked for some butter.
+Fortunately, a portly baker had just set up his table along the cobbles of the eastern market, just minutes away from the Cathedral.
+Stopping a few feet short to retch into the gutter, I snatched up a couple of sizable brioches, flipped the man payment, and asked for some butter.